shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Area Manipulation

 At level 11, you become adept at manipulating areas.
-When you cast a spell with the Permanent Bond Affinity option, you may choose an additional Bond Affinity option to apply to it.
-If you are standing in your Permanent Area, you may choose an additional Bond Affinity to apply to it again.
+While standing in your Permanent Area, you may choose an additional Bond Affinity option to apply to a spell you cast, even if it is not a Bending Trick for you.

 ### Area Admin